folkehelseinstituttet/Fhi.Statistikk.OpenAPI/README.md

 # User Guide FHI Statistikk Open API

 ## Introduction
 FHI Statistikk Open API offer endpoints to get data for sources which have published their data using FHI Statistikk.
-Example sources ...
+Example sources may include Nøkketall Folkehelse (nokkel), Mikrobiologisk Genomovervåking (ngs) or Abortregisteret (abr).

 ## Swagger
 The API is documented in [Swagger](https://statistikk-data.fhi.no/swagger/index.html?urls.primaryName=Allvis%20Open%20API).
 This page can also be used to pull data from the API, but note that the Swagger interface have limitations when handling large data sets as response objects.